MAC-AutoML/SpecEyes/README.md

 <a id="citation"></a>
 ## 6. Citation 📚

-If you use this repository, please cite the corresponding paper.
-A placeholder BibTeX entry is provided below and can be replaced with the final paper metadata later:
+If you use this repository, please cite the corresponding paper:

 ```bibtex
 @article{huang2026,